Arlo Eisenberg: Early life

-Post-crash
+Post-Senate

 After leaving Senate in 2000, Arlo provided freelance graphic design services to many companies in the inline industry including: Salomon, Rollerblade, Xsjado, Mindgame and USD.
 In 2007 Arlo was hired as a senior graphic designer for Paul Frank Industries.
 Arlo was the chief graphic designer for streetwear brand "Franco Shade" since its inception in 2002.

 In 2008 Franco Shade's founder, Joe Navran and Arlo agreed to split up over creative differences.
 Arlo kept the "Ghost 'N Knives" logo and the "Franky" ghost cartoon character and started a new company called, "GOST" which launched in early 2009.
 Franco Shade released one more season after Arlo's departure and then ceased operations.
 In 2011, he designed the movie poster for "The City Never Sleeps."